danielplohmann/apiscout/README.rst

 Version History
 ---------------

+* 2019-10-08: Workaround for broken filtering of the API view in IDA 7.3 (THX to @enzok for pointing this out).
 * 2019-08-22: Fixed a bug where missing type info in IDA would lead to a crash (now gives an error message instead).
 * 2019-08-20: Added self-filter to eliminate pointers to own memory image that could be mistakenly treated as API references.
 * 2019-06-06: Added support for proper type reconstruction for annotated APIs in IDA Pro (THX to @FlxP0c)